AgileBits released 1Password for Windows version 4 today. Some quick first impressions:

 Here’s one for you UK folks.
 The folks at Gearzap recently provided with me the Encase Ultrasuede MacBook Pro 15 with Retina Sleeve (not to be confused with cases by Incase) for review.
 Ever since I switched from an 11 inch MacBook Air to a 13 inch model (and subsequently to a 15 inch MacBook Pro Retina Display), I’ve been going without a sleeve.
 I typically toss my MacBook into a slot in my backpack, so a sleeve isn’t an item that I would use often.
 A good sleeve would be handy, though, for those times when I just want to carry my MacBook somewhere, or when I want to toss my MacBook into a suitcase, and leave my backpack behind.

 The Livescribe Echo is gadget that I’ve had my eye for some time now.
-I’ve watched it more as a device that intrigued me, rather than something that screamed out that I needed it.
+It intrigued me, but I never felt a burning need to own one.
 A few weeks ago, though, I was contacted by a representive from Staples, the office supply store.
 Staples wanted to get the word out that it sells gadgets, and was offering to provide me with a product that it sells, for me to review and keep.
 After considering a few items, such as a scanner, printer, DSLR lens, or even a Synology NAS, I settled on the Livescribe Echo.
 I picked it because it was an item I might not have otherwise purchased for myself.
 Was it a good choice?
 Read on for my impressions.

 I love being from Canada — but due to licensing issues and the imaginary line I live on the wrong side of, I’m blocked from or limited in using streaming media services that my global neighbours rave about.
 Fortunately for those of us so geographically challenged (or those of you travelling outside the US or UK and missing your favourite music and video streams), there are services out there that try to solve this problem.

 The best one I’ve come across so far, in terms of ease of use and quality of delivery, is UnoDNS.
 READ MORE

 Turntable.fm and Blip.fm are both social music web apps.
 They allow you to listen to music online, and turn that listening into a social experience.
 They have some notable differences, though.
 Which is right for you?
 This comparison might help you to decide.
 READ MORE

 Today, 40Tech is pleased to present a guest post by Karma.

 You suave and debonaire 40Tech readers likely know all about microblogging.
 If you like the ease of sharing things through Facebook and Twitter but wish you could post longer entries with more formatting, Tumblr or Posterous might be what you need.
-Alternatively, if you want to start a blog but have been overwhelmed by Wordpress, Movable Type, or Blogger—Tumblr and Posterous are a dream come true.
+Alternatively, if you want to start a blog but have been overwhelmed by WordPress, Movable Type, or Blogger—Tumblr and Posterous are a dream come true.
 Posting to both sites allows all the standard features of a blog post: you can toggle between rich text and HTML, customize your theme, split your entries into multiple pages and alter the formatting.
 However, these sites are taking the lead over traditional blogging platforms because it is much easier to get up and running.
 They also have some features that leave those other blogging sites in the dust.